 Creative automation tools are designed to liberate the creatives from having to hand-generate the countless, nearly identical variations of each asset necessary to fuel personalization.
-Digital and video templating tools, like Bynder's Digital Brand Templates and Video Brand Studio, allow marketers to become self-reliant, quickly create the online, brand-consistent content they need, and achieve faster time-to-market.
+Digital and video templating tools, like Bynder's Digital Brand Templates and Studio, allow marketers to become self-reliant, quickly create the online, brand-consistent content they need, and achieve faster time-to-market.

-Here's a glimpse of what you can do with Video Brand Studio:
+Here's a glimpse of what you can do with Studio:

 By empowering marketers to scale content creation and distribution independently and in line with brand guidelines, creatives can concentrate on what they do best: creating original, memorable campaigns that strengthen brand identity and inspire trust.

 As brands begin to approach the twilight of personalization as we know it, they will soon need to reimagine the goals of marketing segmentation and what digital ad campaigns are going to look like in the near future.